General Exam Questions

 When will I receive my exam results?

-Results for the General Pediatrics Certifying Exam will be released to your online portfolio by mid-January.
-Subspecialty exam results will be released to your online portfolio three months after the administration date of the certifying exam.
+Results for the General Pediatrics Certifying Exam will be released to your ABP Portfolio two months after the exam has been administered.
+Subspecialty exam results will be released to your online portfolio two months after the administration date of the certifying exam.
 The ABP will notify all candidates by email when the scores have been posted.

 Do I receive CME credits for initial certification?